danabr75/rails_json_serializer/README.md

 If you have a User class, you can then create the file `app/serializers/user_serializer.rb` and populate it with the following:
 ```
 module UserSerializer
-  include ApplicationSerializer

-  # This method will automatically be included in the module, via the ApplicationSerializer, but you can override it here.
+  # This method seen here will automatically be included by your model, when you `include ModelSerializer`, but you can override it as well
   def serializer_query options = {}
     {
       :include => {
       },
       :methods => %w(),
+      # you can set your own cache key, but `__callee` works effectively.
       cache_key: __callee__,
     }
   end